CURATING

 I have extensive cataloging experience, beginning in earnest with a year of cataloging prints and drawings at the Canadian Centre for Architecture (Montreal), where I entered data into a 30-field database using the Getty’s ATT structured vocabulary.

-I was recently charged with the photography, cataloging and distribution of surplus holdings from the National Emergency Strategic Stockpile (NESS) at the Public Health Agency of Canada (PHAC).
-The artifacts in question were more than 1,000 different cold war emergency medical supplies —effectively a hospital-in-a-box.
+In 2018-19 I photographed, cataloged and arranged for the redistribution of surplus holdings from the National Emergency Strategic Stockpile (NESS) at the Public Health Agency of Canada (PHAC).
+The artifacts in question were more than 1,000 different cold war emergency medical supplies — effectively a hospital-in-a-box.
 The surplus artifacts were later distributed to eligible small museums across the country.
-As part of that work I wrote a history of the early decades of NESS operations.
-Its publication is currently on hold at the request of PHAC, who are overwhelmed with stockpile inquiries due to the COVID-19 pandemic.
+As part of that work I wrote a history of the early decades of NESS operations to be released when it passes PHAC security clearance.

 I’ve written a lot of labels over the years, starting with wall text for the Ottawa venue of Egyptomania in 1994.
 The document at this link contains my extended labels for some mostly modern paintings and sculptures in the European & American collection of the National Gallery of Canada.
 The artists include Thomas Cole, Piet Mondrian, Edward Wadsworth, Jackson Pollock, Francis Bacon, Mark Rothko, James Rosenquist, Dan Flavin, Donald Judd, Andy Warhol, Joseph Kosuth, Carl Andre, and Barnett Newman.